CertsForEveryone/.github/README.md

 # .github
-BSD 3 License for CertsForEveryone.
+GPL 3.0 License for CertsForEveryone.
 The project will always remain OpenSource!